island-is/island.is/libs/application/core/README.md

 ### Application History

-You can display a history log for each state that the application passes through, both on entry and exit.
+You can display a history log for each action that can be triggered within each state.
 The logs will be ordered below the current [Pending Action](###-Pending-Action) (if present) with the most recent entries at the top.

 ```ts
 [States.inReview]: {